skesgin/Vulkan/VKTS/README.md

     * Materials (Phong and BSDF)
     * Textures (TGA and HDR)
     * Animations (incl. node and armature)
+    * Lights (Point, Spot and Directional)
-- Blender Python exporter for the VKTS scene file format.
+- Blender Python exporter for the VKTS scene file format:
+    * Blender Render
+    * Cycles Render plus GLSL code generation
 - Input controller for cameras and 3D objects.
 - Bitmap font rendering.
 - GLSL to SPIR-V build script.
 - Interpolator and converter for constant, linear and bezier key frame data.
+- Constraints for copying and limiting data.

 How to build: